Search

 Business owners or self-employed individuals should sponsor a Defined Benefit Plan to contribute significant amounts to their pension while lowering taxable income.

 As a business owner or a self-employed individual, you take all the risks associated with the business and then forfeit a large part of your income to the government in the form of taxes!
 Wouldn’t you want to put a large part of your pre-tax money into a Pension plan and claim a tax deduction?
 Of course, you know all about 401(k) and profit-sharing schemes, but let us introduce the monster into the world of retirement schemes.
-They are Defined Benefit Plans!
+They are Defined Benefit Pension Plans!

 Get Prepared for Retirement in Just 3 Easy Steps